stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 up with proofs that `firstName`, `lastName`, and `age` are indeed valid names in the `Employee` schema.
-From these proofs it automatically figures out the return types of `getAt`, and extracts the corresponding values from the row.
+From these proofs it automatically figures out the return types of the calls to `getAt` and extracts the corresponding values from the row.
 All of this happens in a provably total and type safe way.